postlund/pyatv/docs/development/scan_pair_and_connect.md

 ### Usage

-Connecting is simply done by passing a config to `pyatv.connect`:
+Connecting is simply done by passing a config to {% include api i="pyatv.conncet" %}:

 ```python
 # Get a configuration with scan